Spin Density Matrix Elements in Exclusive $\rho ^0$ Meson Muoproduction: Discussion

 For the entire kinematic region the ratio $\widetilde{R}$ is found to be 0.907 $\pm$ 0.014 $\pm$ 0.074.
 The values of $\widetilde{R}$ as functions of kinematic variables are shown in Fig.~\ref{depq2ptwa} for comparison with $R'$.
 The values of $\widetilde{R}$ and $R'$ with their statistical and total uncertainties are also given in Table~\ref{TableforRs} for the kinematic bins and for the entire kinematic region.

 The total uncertainties for both observables are dominated by the systematic ones, which are similar for both cases.
-The additional unidirectional systematic error on $R'$, which is due to the assumption of SCHC, is estimated from $\widetilde{R} - R'$ and is about $-$0.07 on average.
+Using $R'$ as an estimate of $R$ introduces an additional uni-directional systematic uncertainty on $R$, which is due to the assumption of SCHC.
+It is estimated from $\widetilde{R} - R'$ and found to be about $-$0.07 on average.
 Thus for an estimate of the ratio $R$ (defined by Eq.~(\ref{trueR})) it is preferable to use the quantity $\widetilde{R}$, \textit{i.e.} $R \approx \widetilde{R}$, while $R'$ values may be used when comparing to earlier measurements that assumed SCHC.

 A strong increase of the $\sigma _{L}/\sigma _{T}$ ratio with increasing $Q^{2}$ is observed, while the $p^2_{\rm T}$ and $W$ dependences are weaker (see Fig.~\ref{depq2ptwa}).
 The $Q^2$ dependence of $R$ indicates that $\sigma_{L}$ becomes dominant at $Q^2$ larger than about 2 $({\rm GeV}/c)^2$.